Jenna and Chris

 Dilip's photo shoot

-Dilip moved quietly through the garden with his camera, catching the in-between moments.
+Dilip moved quietly through the garden with his camera, capturing all the magical moments.
 He shot all day from the edges of the party.

 Garden portrait